 KYC (Know Your Customer) and AML (Anti-Money Laundering) are the two big sets of financial regulations that many reliable exchanges apply to their users nowadays.
 While it may seem inconvenient, and some may even see it as a breach of privacy, KYC is definitely mandatory in order to keep the ecosystem safe[2] and drive all of the potential scammers away.

-Additionally, it's worth noting that Uphold's operating entities are domiciled and licensed in the US, the UK and the EU.
+Additionally, it's worth noting that Uphold holds over 50 licences and registrations globally, including in the US, the UK, and the EU.

 ---|---|